There are two ways to book more speaking engagements:

 Speak every chance you get.
 Accept any invitations to speak for free locally (or non-local if you want to pay for travel) – just let them know you are “waiving” your fee.
 Be sure you can have a feedback form to get recommendations for speaking engagements and to fill your programs/get clients.

-Where to Look for Speaking Engagements
+Look for Speaking Engagements

 Knowing where to look and asking for speaking engagements can easily be accomplished when you are clear about where you want to speak.
 Do you want to do a TED talk?
 Speak to health care professionals?